Last Updated on

 “Need some tips on how to start a blog?
 CLICK HERE.”

 Maybe they believe it adds intrigue (it doesn’t) or maybe they’re just uncertain what tag they’re supposed to link to.
 Either way, adding “CLICK HERE” is a mistake.
+Why?
+Four reasons:

-- It’s overly wordy.
-Your links should be concise and focused.
+- It’s overly wordy: Your links should be concise and focused

-- It’s unnecessary.
-Your title already contains all the clickbait you need; “CLICK HERE” adds nothing.
+- It’s unnecessary: Your title already contains all the clickbait you need; “CLICK HERE” adds nothing

-- It adds uncertainty.
-Have you ever visited a site that wanted you to “click here, here, and here” to learn more information?
+- It adds uncertainty: Have you ever visited a site that wanted you to “click here, here, and here” to learn more information?
 The problem with these is that users can’t differentiate those links from one another, nor can they glean any information on where they’re likely to wind up.
-Your links should be descriptive of what comes after the user clicks so that there’s no mystery.
+Your links should be descriptive of what comes after the user clicks so that there’s no mystery

-- It costs you trust.
-This is the internet age, and the average consumer is wary of ambiguous calls to “CLICK HERE,” which might be sheltering (at best) spam and (at worst) a virus.
-You work so hard to earn your customer’s loyalty—don’t throw it away on awful gimmicks.
+- It costs you trust: This is the internet age, and the average consumer is wary of ambiguous calls to “CLICK HERE,” which might be sheltering (at best) spam and (at worst) a virus.
+You work so hard to earn your customer’s loyalty—don’t throw it away on awful gimmicks

-So how should you embed links in your blog posts?
+How should you embed links in your blog posts?

-DO anchor links to appropriate nouns, or even small sentences including both nouns and verbs.
+- DO anchor links to appropriate nouns, or even small sentences including both nouns and verbs.
 This makes it so much easier for your visitor.

-DON’T jam links into the middle of a sentence.
+- DON’T jam links into the middle of a sentence.
 While not the gravest blogging mistake, it does dissuade readers from taking immediate action.
 A possible exception to this is when you’re just linking for the sake of sourcing.

-DO end sentences or paragraphs on a link – especially your own links.
+- DO end sentences or paragraphs on a link – especially your own links.
 Links are actionable!
 Your reader has finished their thought and will now be more compelled to explore additional content.

 Need an example?
 Why don’t we clean up that earlier plug: “Even amateurs can blog like pros after reading How to Start a Blog—A Complete Beginner’s Guide.“ Ah!
 Now that’s linking that clicks.

-4. Not Using Images
+4. Not using images

 Wait, you expect people to sit down and read words?
 I joke, of course – but surprisingly, we’ve known since 2008 that your average visitor will read less than 20% of your text content.